marcoewerton/Learning_Motor_Skills_from_Partially_Observed_Movements_Executed_at_Different_Speeds/README.md

 "recordTrajectory.m" allows the user to draw trajectories with the mouse.
 You can use this script to generate your own training and test trajectories.

+The videos "approximations_to_demonstrations.avi" and "test.avi" show the result of running "training.m" and "test_with_partial_observations.m".

 This code was tested with Matlab R2015a.

 For more information about this work, please refer to http://www.ausy.tu-darmstadt.de/uploads/Team/MarcoEwerton/ewerton_iros_2015_proceedings.pdf